Insight · Government · Saudi Arabia

 | 5 | Defined publication | Dataset count disclosed; all formats explicitly named; licence explicitly stated with terms; update schedule visible for all datasets; feedback mechanism active |

-| 6 | Managed | All ODRL-5 criteria plus API or bulk download confirmed; dataset-level metadata standard applied; SLA stated for data requests; national portal syndication confirmed per dataset |
+| 6 | Managed | All ODRL-5 criteria plus API or bulk download confirmed; dataset-level metadata standard applied; service-level agreement (SLA) stated for data requests; national portal syndication confirmed per dataset |

-| 7 | Optimising | All ODRL-6 criteria plus in-browser BI tools; evidence of third-party reuse; NADI alignment documented; DCAT or schema.org metadata; independent data quality audit |
+| 7 | Optimising | All ODRL-6 criteria plus in-browser BI tools; evidence of third-party reuse; NADI alignment documented; Data Catalog Vocabulary (DCAT) or schema.org metadata; independent data quality audit |

 This ordinal design has an important implication for the KSA context: the gap between ODRL 3 and ODRL 5, where most entities currently sit, is not a technical gap.
 It is an administrative one.
 An entity can move from ODRL 3 to ODRL 5 without writing a single line of code, simply by publishing a dataset count, naming its formats, and linking to its licence text.
 The gap between ODRL 5 and ODRL 6 requires API investment and metadata standards.
 The gap between ODRL 6 and ODRL 7 requires governance maturity over time.
 Knowing which gap an entity faces determines what kind of intervention it needs.